 The School of Engineering Education (ENE) is offering an online “Teaching and Learning in Engineering” graduate certificate.
 In 2004, Purdue was the world's first academic unit to offer an engineering education doctoral program.
 The certificate is designed for those seeking faculty positions to become more competitive applicants.
-This certificate is also valuable to current faculty members to elevate their quality of teaching and how to teach engineering students.
+This certificate is also valuable to current engineering or STEM faculty members who want to enhance their teaching skills.

 The certificate program is open to those below in Engineering or STEM disciplines:

-- Ph.D. students who are considering faculty careers
+- Ph.D. students at any accredited institution who are considering faculty careers

 Certificate program outcomes include the enhanced capability to:

 - Streamline course design to align outcomes, assessment and instruction